Narcosis (band)

-Narcosis is a Peruvian Rock band originated in Lima, Peru.
-It was formed in 1984, they were one of the first groups to belong to the underground rock movement, a movement linked to Lima's underground punk rock scene of the 1980s.
-The band lasted a little over a year and released two albums, financed entirely by themselves during that period.
-Despite its short existence, it is considered one of the most influential groups in Peruvian rock.
+Narcosis is a Peruvian punk band originating in Lima.
+Formed in 1984, they were one of the first groups in the movement linked to Lima's underground punk rock scene of the 1980s.
+The band lasted a little over a year and released two self-funded albums.
+Despite its short existence, they are considered one of the most influential groups in Peruvian rock.
 Their debut album, a self-produced cassette tape called "Primera Dosis" (1985), has been called a "banner" and "point of reference" for Peruvian rock musicians, and the "most copied, recopied, and pirated album in the history of Peruvian rock."
 Despite being active for little more than a year, Narcosis is regarded as one of the most influential of Peruvian rock bands.

 Narcosis is considered a cult group and has always spread its music outside the media.
 The band's lyrics, despite being their only available recording material, address topics such as: depression, the consequences of human indoctrination, blasphemy, negativity, the state of the world, anarchism, social activism, among other themes.